wchorski/Chimera-Conservancy/README.md

 - [ ] auto randomizing on timer for ranch page
 - [ ] messages page, clear text area on submit
 - [ ] message cards link db id and make delete button (with confirm)
+- [ ] fix: not all brows react to sliders

 ## Credits
 > Vector Ranks Pack by @RhosGFX!